putianyi889/Miscellaneous/扫雷/GSC Guide.md

 ### What if I don't submit enough games?
 The default times are 10-60-240.
 The default bvs and stnb are zero.

+### Can I use rar instead of zip?
+You can use any popular archive file format, including rar, zip and 7z.
+Just make sure your file can be dispatched directly into videos rather than a folder, otherwise the host will whine.

 # Arbiter FAQ

 ## How to download Arbiter?